Punahou School: Traditions

 Many traditional events take place on campus.
 On the first Friday and Saturday of each February, the junior class hosts the Punahou Carnival.
 Proceeds from the carnival contribute to the Financial Aid program.
 The event is an entertainment highlight each year in Honolulu.
 All 9-11th grade students are required to work at least one 3-hour shift per carnival, and all students are let out of class early on Friday (typically before lunch) to enjoy the Carnival.

 The Holoku Pageant is an annual celebration of the Hawaiian culture and arts.
 Students perform Hawaiian dances in traditional costumes, from the hula to the haka.

 The annual Sustainability Fair began in 2007 and included on-campus conservation challenges and off-campus coastline preservation.
 On Rice Field, classes set up canopies to showcase sustainable undertakings and projects, often including local produce sales and informational handouts.

 To celebrate the school's homecoming, students, faculty, and teachers surround a 20-foot letter P, and ignite it at dusk.
 This event, the "Flaming P", is preceded by a spirit week, where students dress and parade creatively.

 Seniors write and perform a Variety Show.
 This play involves most of the class, over 300 students.
 Seniors also have prom at the Sheraton Waikiki Hotel, Skip Day at the Kikila Estate and Pounders Beach, and senior lunch.
 With each student attired in either a blue blazer or a formal white Hawaiian dress, senior year ends with baccalaureate ceremonies at Central Union Church, and commencement at Stan Sheriff Center (since 2018).

 Graduates who started Punahou in kindergarten are members of the Thirteen Plus Club.

 In June, the school hosts an Alumni Luau on campus that the newly graduated class can enjoy with other alumni.
 The annual luau also functions as a major fundraising event for the school.

 Throughout most of the school's history, elementary schoolchildren have been allowed to attend in bare feet.
 Aloha shirts were once restricted to Fridays, but dress codes were relaxed considerably during the 1970s.

-G-Term is an effort for students to explore extracurricular opportunities over the week after students return from winter break.
-Students can choose from on- and off-island classes.